horriedhenry/CPP/oop/notes.md

 ### getter & setter

-- `setter `  set / initialize private values of a class with a value.
+- `setter `  A function that sets or updates the value of a private variable in a class.

-- `getter ` get / access private values of a class, ex : get value of a private variable, or print the value of a private variable.
+- `getter ` A function that gets or returns the value of a private variable in a class.

+Setter → "Give" a value to an attribute.

+Getter → "Get" a value from an attribute.

 ### Encapsulation